Hypochlorite: Organic hypochlorites

 Hypochlorite esters are in general formed from the corresponding alcohols, by treatment with any of a number of reagents (e.g. chlorine, hypochlorous acid, dichlorine monoxide and various acidified hypochlorite salts).

 Biochemistry

 Biosynthesis of organochlorine compounds

-Chloroperoxidases are enzymes that catalyzes the chlorination of organic compounds.
+Chloroperoxidases are enzymes that catalyze the chlorination of organic compounds.
 This enzyme combines the inorganic substrates chloride and hydrogen peroxide to produce the equivalent of Cl+, which replaces a proton in hydrocarbon substrate: